Razcle/thoughtpartner/README.md

 ## Possible commands

 You can access the commands through the command pallette, the right-click menu or keyboard shortcuts.
+Please use the feedback buttons ('good'/'bad') on the generations, to help improve the prompts used for each feature.

 ### **extend** `ctrl+j`